richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 ### Client-side Layers

+- Fetch all features at once.
-- All data available on the client-side.
+- All features are available on the client-side.
 - Uniform API
 - Client-side layers
   - [CSVLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-CSVLayer.html)